Heat | 1995

 - Bud Cort

-The stylish overground rail station, at which Neil McCauley (Robert De Niro) is seen arriving under the credits sequence, is Marine-Redondo Station, 2406 Marine Avenue in Redondo Beach, South Bay.
-It's the southern end of Los Angeles’ Metro Green Line, running east and west between Norwalk and Redondo Beach, curving south near the Los Angeles International Airport.
+The overground rail station, at which Neil McCauley (Robert De Niro) is seen arriving under the credits sequence, is Marine-Redondo Station, 2406 Marine Avenue in Redondo Beach, South Bay.
+It's the southern end of Los Angeles’ Metro C Line (formerly the Green Line), running east and west between Norwalk and Redondo Beach, curving south near the Los Angeles International Airport.

-Michael Mann seems to like this station.
-He returns to it for the final scenes of Collateral.
+It's as stylish as it appears onscreen and, in fact, Michael Mann liked this station he returned to it for the final scenes of Collateral.

 The hospital from which McCauley steals an ambulance, is St Mary Medical Center, 1050 Linden Avenue in Long Beach (seen also in the big-screen version of The X-Files) and, while Chris Shiherlis (Val Kilmer) seems to be buying dynamite in ‘Arizona’, he’s no further away than Whittier, southeast of Los Angeles.

-The bearer bonds robbery, where the security guards are cold-bloodedly executed, is behind the LA Convention Center, south of Downtown.
+The bearer bonds robbery, where the security guards from the armoured truck are cold-bloodedly executed, takes place under the knot of elevated freeways behind the LA Convention Center, south of Downtown.

-It's on Venice Boulevard beneath the knot of freeways at the junction of the Santa Monica Freeway (I-10) and the Harbor Freeway (I-110).
+It's on Venice Boulevard beneath the junction of the Santa Monica Freeway (I-10) and the Harbor Freeway (I-110), which I now learn from Google Maps is called the Dosan Ahn Chang Ho Interchange, after an early leader of the Korean-American immigrant community.
 That's the rear of the Convention Center and its carpark you can see in the background.

-In the fraught aftermath, loose cannon Waingro is lucky to escape the wrath of McCauley during a confrontation at Johnie’s Broiler in Downey, south LA.
+In the fraught aftermath, loose cannon Waingro (Kevin Gage) is lucky to escape the wrath of McCauley during a confrontation at Johnie’s Broiler in Downey, south LA.
 The classic 1958 restaurant, seen also in David Fincher’s The Game, Robert Altman’s Short Cuts, One Hour Photo, Ben Stiller’s Reality Bites and Tina Turner biopic What’s Love Got To Do With It, closed down and was largely – and illegally – demolished.
-Amazingly, it’s back from the dead and has been rebuilt as Bob’s Big Boy Broiler, 7447 Firestone Boulevard.
+Amazingly, it’s back from the dead and has been rebuilt as Bob’s Big Boy Broiler, 7447 Firestone Boulevard, though there do seem to be a few differences.

-Not far away, on the Santa Monica sea front, was the also-now-closed Japanese restaurant staked out by Hanna, Zen Zero, which stood at 1535 Ocean Avenue.
-The premises is now home to Ivy at the Shore, serving up Californian cuisine.
+Not far away, on the Santa Monica sea front, was the Japanese restaurant staked out by driven cop Vincent Hanna (Al Pacino), which was Zen Zero, 1535 Ocean Avenue.
+The premises remains an upscale restaurant, Ivy at the Shore, now serving up Californian cuisine.

-Acting on a tip-off, Hanna and a SWAT team stake out a precious metals repository, which Macaulay and his crew are planning to rob.
-One small slip gives their presence away and Macaulay quickly aborts the robbery.
+Acting on a tip-off, Hanna, accompanied by a SWAT team, stakes out a precious metals repository, which McCauley and his crew are planning to rob.
+One small slip gives away their presence away and McCauley hastily aborts the job and flees.

-There's been some redevelopment and some buildings have been demolished, including the one used as the 'repository', but you can still see the utility pole which Cheritto climbs to deactivate the security system.
+There's been serious redevelopment and some buildings have already been demolished, including the one used as the 'repository', but the street is still instantly recognisable and the utility pole, which Cheritto (Tom Sizemore) climbs to deactivate the security system, remains.

-McCauley and cop Vincent Hanna meet up (the legendary first appearance of de Niro and Al Pacino on screen together) in upscale Beverly Hills restaurant Kate Mantilini, which stood for 27 years at 9101 Wilshire Boulevard until being forced to close its doors in June 2014.
+With a kind of odd professional respect, McCauley and Hanna meet up (the legendary first appearance of de Niro and Al Pacino on screen together) in upscale Beverly Hills restaurant Kate Mantilini, which stood for 27 years at 9101 Wilshire Boulevard until being forced to close its doors in June 2014.
+As of 2023, the premises still seems to be lying empty and up for lease.

 Only a couple of blocks west of the Academy of Motion Picture Arts and Sciences HQ at 8949 Wilshire, the restaurant was a favourite with Academy members – and a certain amount of lobbying come Oscar time.